kajalshanu24/Coffee-Website/README.md

 # Coffee-Website
-This Project is all about usiing and advncing HTML, CSS and Java Script.
+This Project is all about using and advancing HTML, CSS and Java Script practise.
 Java Script is used alot for a better responsive web page.